tloks/IT-assets-management-system/README.md

    3. Reporting: Generates reports based on various filters such as checkout date, check-in date, and employee department.
    4. Asset Categorization: Categorizes IT assets for easy tracking and management.
    5. Status Update: Updates the status of assets to reflect whether they are checked out or available.
+   6. Asset history: allows user to see history of an asset by asset tag

 Installation